Ikea is making masks and sanitizer to help fight COVID-19

 Now, the world’s largest furniture manufacturer, Ikea, is using its vast supply chain to produce masks, hand sanitizer, visors, and aprons for the medical community.
 Even though a majority of Ikea’s stores are closed, the company’s first wave of relief products are currently being delivered in Europe, according to Reuters.

-While the masks being produced voluntarily by many companies don’t offer the full protection of an N95 respirator, which can filter viruses from the air, experts are beginning to agree that lower tech masks do offer some protection to the general population.
-Just because they cannot filter 95% of particles from the air doesn’t mean they do nothing.
+Ikea has confirmed with Fast Company that it is producing full N95 respirators, rather than the more generalized cotton and paper masks being produced voluntarily by many companies.
+Respirators are the best, proven option to filter viruses from the air, though experts are beginning to agree that lower tech masks do offer some protection to the general population.
+Just because they can’t filter 95% of particles from the air doesn’t mean they do nothing.

-We’ve reached out to Ikea for more details on the project and will update the story when we hear back.
+Ikea plans to deliver 900,000 respirators this week, and will be producing “at least” a million a week for the next three weeks.
+The respirators and other goods are being donated free of charge by Ikea.